ESA-APEx/apex_documentation/instantiation/app_qgis.md

 ---
-title: QGIS - Tailored User Workspace
+title: QGIS as a Remote Desktop
 ---

+QGIS as a Remote Desktop - Tailored User Workspace

 ## Overview

-The Geographic Information System capacity within the APEx Project Environments primarily leverages the power of the [QGIS software](#qgis-software-architecture) as a Remote Desktop software.
+The Geographic Information System capacity within the APEx Project Environments primarily leverages the power of the [QGIS Software](#qgis-software-architecture), being delivered to the APEx users as a Remote Desktop software.

 ![Current APEx QGIS Service](images/qgis.png)